Sandaime J Soul Brothers: 2014–2015: R.Y.U.S.E.I and Planet Seven

-In July 8 Sandaime J Soul brothers was set to release their new single "Summer Madness" which was a collaboration with DJ and producer Afrojack.
+On July 8 Sandaime J Soul brothers was set to release their new single "Summer Madness" which was a collaboration with DJ and producer Afrojack.
 Previous collaborator STY also took part on the production of the song.
 "Summer Madness" sold 194,883 copies on its first week and remained on the Oricon charts for the next four weeks.

 The song was also featured on the set of Afrojack at Ultra Music Festival Japan.
 Ultimately the single sold a total of 233,768 physical copies and was certified double platinum by the RIAJ for both digital and physical sales.

 Almost two weeks after releasing 'Summer Madness' Sandaime announced their next single titled "Unfair World" which was tied up with the movie UNFAIR.
 The song would be a ballad, meaning it would be around a year since their last ballad C.O.S.M.O.S. ~Akizakura~ (秋桜).
 On 2 September "Unfair World" was released selling 179,822 copies on its first week and selling a reported total of 204,588 copies.
 The song was later nominated at the Japan Record Awards for the grand prize which the group won with an excellence award in addition.
 This was the second year in a row Sandaime J Soul Brothers won the top award over other veteran artists such as AKB48, Kyary Pamyu Pamyu and AAA.